ros2/ros2_documentation/source/Installation/Dashing/OSX-Development-Setup.rst

 .. note::

-   A free trial download of RTI Connext 6.0 is available in RTI website, although we aren't curretly supporting that version.
+   A free trial download of RTI Connext 6.0 is available in RTI website, although we aren't currently supporting that version.

 You will also need a license in order to be able to use it.